-However, like every feeder insect, Dubia roaches have their own set of nuances.
-Being aware of these nuances before ordering can increase the chance that you select the right size on the first try.
-This is especially true for those who haven’t fed Dubia Roaches before, or those who have a new animal that hasn’t yet eaten Dubia roaches.
+However, this doesn’t mean you should necessarily select that size right from the start.
+Like every feeder insect, Dubia roaches have their own set of nuances.
+Being aware of these nuances can help you decide whether you want to go with the maximum size you established, or perhaps the next size smaller.
+This is especially true for those who are new to Dubia roaches, and those who have a new animal that hasn’t yet eaten roaches.

 For example, Dubia roaches aren’t like crickets, which grow very fast at roughly the same rate.
-There is much more size variation among Dubia roaches of the same age.
+Dubia roaches grow slowly, and there is much more size variation among nymphs of the same age.
 They’re also not like mealworms, which reach a predictable size quickly and then maintain that size for a long time.
-Dubia roaches grow much more slowly, and their final adult size often varies.
-Factors like food quality and availability influence their final size at maturity.
+Dubia roaches grow much more slowly, and their final adult size varies from roach to roach.
+Many factors play a role in determining how big Dubia roaches get.

-Dubia roaches are also shaped differently than many other feeders, and they may behave differently too.
-An inch long mealworm, for example, is much smaller overall than an inch long Dubia roach.
-You may or may not need to consider these things, depending on your circumstances.
+Dubia roaches are also shaped differently than many other feeders.
+And they often behave differently too.
+For example, an inch long mealworm is much smaller overall than an inch long Dubia roach.

-- With the right conditions, Dubia roaches grow fast.
-This is especially true with smaller ones.
-The smaller they are, the faster they grow.
+- Given the right conditions, Dubia roaches will grow.
+And the smaller they are, the faster they grow.
 The lesson here is when in doubt, we think it’s better to underestimate what size roach your animal can handle than to overestimate it.
 If you underestimate, the roaches will grow and you can feed them off when they’re ready.
 If you overestimate, the roaches will grow, and you will still have roaches that are too big for your animal.

 - In general, people tend to overestimate the size Dubia roach their animals can handle.
 When in doubt, pick smaller ones.
 Or…

 - Expect some size variation between roaches.
-They aren’t like many other insects that grow quickly at uniform rates.
+They aren’t like most other insects that grow quickly at uniform rates.
 Crickets are a good example of uniform growth.
 Dubia roaches also vary by feeding status.
-Their bodies elongate substantially when they’re full and shrink when hungry.
+Their bodies elongate when they eat and shrink when they’re hungry.
 This is another reason to underestimate the size you need.
-If you go with the maximum size Dubia roach your animal can handle, you may end up with some that are too big.
-Underestimating size gives you room for error.
+If you go with the largest size Dubia roach your animal can handle, you may end up with some that are too big.
+Choosing a smaller size gives you room for error.

 - If you end up with roaches that are too big, you can shrink them.
 As mentioned above, Dubia roaches’ bodies elongate when they eat.
 It follows that they can be made smaller by withholding food and water for a few days or a week.
 If your animal won’t eat a stuffed roach because it’s too big, you may have better luck when it’s hungry and smaller.
 If you’re concerned about what this will do to the roaches, don’t worry.
 It won’t hurt them.
 They can survive weeks without water and months without food.
 Cockroaches are famous for this, actually.